Conformal changepoint localization: Distribution-free changepoint localization

 \end{assumption} In words, \Cref{assn:exchangeability} requires that the distribution of $\bX$ is invariant under arbitrary permutations of the entries to the left of $\xi$ and, independently, under permutations of those to its right.
 A canonical example, mentioned in the introduction, is the i.i.d. changepoint model: the \emph{pre-change} observations $(X_1,\dots,X_\xi)$ are i.i.d.\ from some $P_0$, and independently, the \emph{post-change} observations $(X_{\xi+1},\dots,X_n)$ are i.i.d.\ from some $P_1$.

 For any $t \in [n-1]$, let $\Hcal_{0,t}$ denote the hypothesis that $t$ is the true changepoint and that the distributions $\Pcal_{0,t}$ and $\Pcal_{1,t}$ satisfy \Cref{assn:exchangeability}.
-We write $\P_t$ and $\E_t$ to denote probability and expectation, respectively, under this model class.
+We write $\P_t$ and $\E_t$ to denote probability and expectation, respectively, under any distribution that satisfies the null hypothesis $\Hcal_{0,t}$.
 We can now formally define what it means to construct a distribution-free confidence set for the changepoint.